The Fog Programming Language

 Logic Gates and Comparisons

-An example for using Logic Gates:
+An example of using logic gates:

-import printf(msg: string): void;
+external printf(msg: string): void;

 if (3 > 8) {